Letren v. Trans Union, LLC, 2017 WL 445237 (D. Md. February 2, 2017) – Judge Xinis

-The Court, however, continues to make the following leap in logic stating “if inaccurate information is never disclosed to a third party, the plaintiff cannot claim injury under this section.”
-The facts in this case are bad on this point, but one can easily imagine an individual suffering stress, anxiety, sleepless nights, etc. simply by knowing inaccurate information is on their credit report, being unable to fix it, and anticipating the embarrassment they will feel the next time they need to attempt to get credit.
-The person would likely even change their behavior, to their detriment, to avoid this embarrassment – all without the credit report ever having been pulled by a third party.
+The Court, however, continues to make the following leap in logic, stating “if inaccurate information is never disclosed to a third party, the plaintiff cannot claim injury under this section.”
+The facts, in this case, are bad on this point, but one can easily imagine an individual suffering stress, anxiety, sleepless nights, etc. simply by knowing inaccurate information is on their credit report, being unable to fix it, and anticipating the embarrassment they will feel the next time they need to attempt to get credit.
+The person would likely even change their behavior to their detriment and to avoid this embarrassment – all without the credit report ever having been pulled by a third party.

 Judge Xinis notes that “once the accuracy of the information is actually challenged by a consumer, the sufficiency of a CRA’s conduct relative to its duty of care will be evaluated under a “balancing test” that weighs the cost of verifying the accuracy of the information versus the possible harm of reporting inaccurate information.
 At this juncture, the “balancing test” becomes markedly more favorable to a plaintiff who has disputed the accuracy of the information in his credit report.”
 Citing Johnson v.
 MBNA Am.
 Bank, N.A., 357 F.3d 426, 432-33(4th Cir.
 2004).